Wannabe: Composition

 "Wannabe" is a dance-pop song with influences of hip hop and rap.
-Written in the key of B major, it is set in the time signature of common time and moves at a moderate tempo of 110 beats per minute.
+It is written in the key of B major and is set in the time signature of common time, moving at a moderate tempo of 110 beats per minute.
 It uses the sequence B–D–E–A–A♯ as a bass line during the refrain, the chorus, and the bridge, and uses a chord progression of F♯–G♯m–E–B for the verses.
 The song is constructed in a verse-pre-chorus-chorus form, with a rapped bridge before the third and final chorus.
 Musically, it is "energised" by a highly syncopated synthesised riff, and by the way the repetitive lyrics and rhythm are highlighted during the bridge.
 "Wannabe" presents a different version of the traditional pop love song performed by females; its energetic, self-assertive style expresses a confident independence that is not reliant on the male figure for its continuance.

 The song opens with Halliwell's laugh, followed by "undislodgeable piano notes" inspired by the Grease "Summer Nights" bassline.
 The first lines of the refrain are rapped in a call and response interaction between Brown and Halliwell.
 The words "tell", "really" and "I wanna" are repeated, so that the vocal tone and lyrics build up an image of female self-assertion.
 The refrain ends with the word "zigazig-ah", which musicologist Sheila Whiteley compared to the neologisms created by Lewis Carroll; other writers have considered it a euphemism for female sexual desire, which is ambiguously sexualised or broadly economic.
 The first verse follows; Chisholm, Bunton, Brown, and Halliwell sing one line individually, in that order.
 In this part, the lyrics have a pragmatic sense of control of the situation; they begin, "If you want my future, forget my past."
 This, according to Whiteley, taps directly into the emotions of the young teenage audience.

-During the chorus, the lyrics—"If you wanna be my lover/You gotta get with my friends"—address the value of female friendship over heterosexual relationships, while the ascending group of chords and the number of voices creates a sense of power that adds to the song's level of excitement.
+During the chorus, the lyrics—"If you wanna be my lover/You gotta get with my friends"—address the value of female friendship over romantic relationships, while the ascending group of chords and the number of voices creates a sense of power that adds to the song's level of excitement.
 The same pattern occurs, leading to the second chorus.
 Towards the end, Brown and Halliwell rap the bridge, which serves as a presentation to each of the girls' personalities.
 The group repeats the chorus for the last time, ending the song with energetic refrains— "Slam your body down and wind it all around"—and the word "zigazig-ah".